Skip to content

 012 - 019 The MDVM verifies the wi_mdvm_auth_pop by:

-• looking up wi_mdvm_auth_pubk and wi_mdvm_parent_pubk corresponding to mdvm_wi_id
+• looking up wi_mdvm_auth_pubk corresponding to mdvm_wi_id

 • verifying the signature of wi_mdvm_auth_pop using the wi_mdvm_auth_pubk from its data base